cucumber/cucumber-ruby/features/docs/writing_support_code/hooks/README.md

 If you wish to control this order, use manual requires in `env.rb` - This file is loaded first - or migrate them all to one `hooks.rb` file.

-## AfterConfigurInstallPlugin
+## InstallPlugin

-[`InstallPlugin`](#installplugin) hook is dedicated to plugins and are meant to extend Cucumber.
-For example, it allows to dynamically change the configuration before the execution of tests or to have some code that have some impact on the execution itself.
+[`InstallPlugin`](#installplugin) hook is dedicated to using plugins and is meant to extend Cucumber.
+For example, it allows to dynamically change the configuration before the execution of tests or to add some code that could impact the execution itself.

-### InstallPlugin

-In addition to the configuration, `InstallPlugin` has access to some of Cucumber internals through a `RegistryWrapper`, defined in [lib/cucumber/glue/registry_wrapper.rb](../../../../lib/cucumber/glue/registry_wrapper.rb).
+In addition to the configuration, `InstallPlugin` has access to some of the Cucumber internals through a `RegistryWrapper`, defined in [lib/cucumber/glue/registry_wrapper.rb](../../../../lib/cucumber/glue/registry_wrapper.rb).